spetzel2020/easy-exports/README.md

 # Easy Exports
 NEW!
 Use the new **Full Backup** option to do a one-click backup of Scenes, Actors, Journals, Items, Tables, and Macros into one file.
 And Importing works for Full Backups too.

+**IMPORTANT** Easy Exports protects you against accidental deletion of important assets, or allows you to roll back to an earlier configuration.
+It does not support transferring assets to another world or server because of the difference in internal IDs used.

 * **Author**: Spetzel#0103
 * **Version**: 0.6.2
 * **Foundry VTT Compatibility**: 0.6.5-0.9.238